cromacio07/personalized-activity-for-buddypress-FrA/readme.txt

 == Description ==

-Makes Buddypress Activity Personalized For Users, by Including Activity Feeds Only From Users They Are Friends With, Users They Are Following And Administrator of Your Community.
+Makes Buddypress Activity Personalized For Users, by Including Activity Feeds Only From Users They Are Friends With And Administrator of Your Community.

 == Installation ==